Huegoxaga/notes/finance/README.md

   - Derivative Securities - Purchasing derivative securities will grant the investor the right to trade other financial securities at pre-agreed upon terms
     - Futures contracts - A type of derivative securities that one has agreed to purchase assets(mostly commodities) for an agreed-upon price in the future
     - Stock options - A type of derivative securities that grants the right to purchase shares for a discounted price in the future
+- Securities market index - It is used to represent the performance of an asset class, security market or segment of a market
+  - they're usually created by selecting a number of representatives securities in the marke.
+These elected securities are known as the constituent securities of the index
+  - Price Index - The numerical value calculated from the market prices of the constituent securities at that particular instance
+  - Price Return - The percentage change in the price index over a period of time
+  - Return Index - It takes into account the interim cash flows, such as dividends or interest payments issued by the securities
+  - Total Return - The percentage change in the return index over a period of time
+  - Aggregate Return - The percentage return calculated for a longer period, which is the product of the return factors of each smaller period, then minus 1.
+    - the return factors are the return percentage plus 1, negative returns have return factors smaller than 1
+  - In order to construct a meaningful index, the index provider need to
+    1. Determine the target market the index is intended to measure
+       - It may be defined by asset class, geographic region or other characteristics like economic sector, company size, duration or credit quality
+    2. Select securities from the target market
+       - Some equity indexes fixed the number of stocks to be selected
+       - It can be determined by an objective rule such as the number of shares outstanding, the number of shareholders and market capitalization or subjectively by a committee
+    3. to determine the weighting scheme, that is how each security should be weighted in the index
+       - a price weighted index is simply an arithmetic average of the prices of the securities included in the index
+         - In the event of a stock split, the index provider will adjust the denominator accordingly.
+However the weight of that stock will be reduced.
+Actions like stock splits, stock dividends and stock repurchase affect the prices of the affected stocks and shifts the weight distribution of the entire index as a result
+         - Another disadvantage is that higher priced stocks have more weight, but the price of a stock has no indication of how large a company actually is
+       - A market cap weighted index has weights based on the market cap of each stock as a proportion of the total market cap of all the stocks in the index, It tracks the growth factor of the sum of the market cap of all selected stock for the index, then multiply it by 100
+         - It does not need to be adjusted when a stock splits or pays a stock dividend, because the market cap of a stock is not affected by stock splits or stock dividends
+         - This weighting method more closely represents changes in aggregate investor wealth in the entire market
+         - It's disadvantage is similar to following a momentum strategy under which the most successful stocks are given the greatest weights and poor performing stocks are underweighted
+       - A float adjusted market cap weighted index - similar to market cap weighted but only use firm market float for the market cap calculation
+         - firms market float is the number of the (floating) shares that are actually available to the investing public and excludes the shares held by controlling stock holders because they are unlikely to sell their shares, shares held by large corporations or governments are often excluded as well
+       - A free float adjusted market cap weighted index is similar to float adjusted weighted, but it also exclude stock that is not available for foreign investors
+       - An equal weighted index is calculated as the arithmetic average return of the index stocks
+         - note that it is the return of each stock and not the price as used in a price weighted index
+       - An fundamental weighted index uses weights based on firm fundamentals such as earnings, dividends or cash flow.
+The weights can be based on a single measure or some combination of these measures
+         - It avoids the bias that market cap indexes have toward the performance of the shares of overvalued firms
+         - It can overweight a stock because the metrics used in the calculation like earning or dividends of the stock is too high
+    4. to rebalancing the weight - It is the process of adjusting the weights of securities in a portfolio to their target weights after price changes have affected the weights
+       - The weights in price and market cap weighted indexes will adjust by itself
+       - Equal weighted and fundamental weighted index need to be rebalanced periodically
+       - Rebalancing will lead higher transaction cost
+    5. to reconstitute index - It is the process of adding and deleting constituent securities that make up the index
+       - This is necessary as some firms may go bankrupt, be delisted, or if they no longer meet the criteria of the index
+       - Deleted securities are replaced by other securities that meet the index criteria.
+The deletion and insertion of securities to an index can also be at the subjective judgment of a committee
+       - When a security is added to an index, its price tends to rise as portfolio managers tracking index buys the security, the prices of deleted securities tend to fall as portfolio managers sell them
+       - Reconstitution also requires that the weights on the returns of other index stocks be adjusted to conform to the desired weighting scheme

 ### Fixed Income Securities